 Begin to save money for retirement through your company’s sponsored 401K plan.
 While you may want to set aside a smaller amount initially, aim to at least contribute the amount needed to get your employer’s match if offered.

 As you get salary raises, make sure to increase your contributions to your 401K proportionately until you get to the maximum amount allowed.
-401K contributions are currently capped at $19,000 annually.
-You should also contribute to an IRA or Roth IRA up to the maximum allowed, $6,000 currently.
+Maximum 401K contributions are $19,500 (or $26,000 if you’re age 50 or older) annually.
+You should also contribute to an IRA or Roth IRA up to the maximum allowed, $6,000 (or $7,000 if you are 50 or older) currently.

 Related Post: Saving For Retirement In Your 20s